At some point your dog will probably tear, crack or break a nail.

 Treating a Broken Dew Claw on a Dog

-Broken dew claw treatment varies slightly, as your vet may recommend removal of both of the dew claws completely if injury occurs to one.
+Broken dew claw treatment varies slightly, as your veterinarian may recommend complete removal of both of the dew claws if injury occurs to one.

-This is a common procedure performed by vets on several different breeds of dogs.
+This is a common procedure for certain breeds.
 After healing, your dog will be able to run and walk just as before.

 - Buzhardt, Lynn, DVM.
 “First Aid for Broken Nails in Dogs.”
 VCA Hospitals.
 2015. https://vcahospitals.com/know-your-pet/first-aid-for-broken-nails-in-dogs.